Детоксикатор микотоксина

 Biomonitoring of modified mycotoxins in pigs

-Given the «masked» nature of these mycotoxins and their heterogeneous distribution in feed, the most accurate way to assess individual exposure and toxicokinetics in pigs is through biomonitoring of metabolites in biological matrices (Tkaczyk and Jedziniak, 2021).
-For ZEN, the metabolite α-ZEL in urine is a suitable biomarker of exposure, showing a positive linear dose-response correlation (Tkaczyk and Jedziniak, 2021; Binder et al., 2017).
-For DON, the metabolite DOM-1 in urine is a reliable biomarker of exposure, also showing a positive linear dose-response correlation (Tkaczyk and Jedziniak, 2021).
+For ZEN, the metabolite α-ZEL in urine is a suitable biomarker of exposure, showing a positive linear dose-response relationship (Tkaczyk and Jedziniak, 2021; Binder et al., 2017).
+For DON, the metabolite DOM-1 in urine is a reliable biomarker of exposure, also exhibiting a positive linear dose-response relationship (Tkaczyk and Jedziniak, 2021).

 Conclusion